hemaratoven/strapi-backend/README.md

+# Strapi For Upload to Digital Ocean App

+Start Template Strapi To Deploy For Project

 # 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.